Binary Distillation Process and Systems

 Thus, the separation of brine into salt and water is evaporation whereas the separation of a mixture of alcohol and water into its components is distillation.

-The methods of distillation a binary systems
+The methods of distillation of a binary systems

 Basically, distillation is carried out in two ways: